Microsoft to buy Yammer for $1.2 billion

 "This acquisition will immediately make Microsoft a strong competitor in the enterprise social market," said Larry Cannell, an analyst at tech research firm Gartner.
 "It was a stretch to call the capabilities in SharePoint's MySite feature a social network site."

-The deal, which values Yammer's users at about $240 each, may ignite interest in companies offering similar services, such as Salesforce.com Inc, Jive Software Inc and Telligent.
+The deal, which values Yammer's users at about $240 each, may ignite interest in companies offering similar services, such as Salesforce.com Inc (CRM.N), Jive Software Inc (JIVE.O) and Telligent.

-The area of internal networking for companies has attracted other big tech companies such as Cisco Systems Inc, which has a similar offering to Yammer called WebEx Social, and International Business Machine Corp with a rival product called Connections.
+The area of internal networking for companies has attracted other big tech companies such as Cisco Systems Inc (CSCO.O), which has a similar offering to Yammer called WebEx Social, and International Business Machine Corp (IBM.N) with a rival product called Connections.

 Microsoft, which owns a small fraction of Facebook shares, has been looking for ways to make its desktop-bound products more interactive and attractive to its core corporate users and home consumers, and has even been experimenting with its own social network called So.cl (pronounced 'social').